Elmish Xamarin Forms from Fable point of View

 | PagePopped, _ -> {model with PageStack = removeFirst model.PageStack}, Cmd.none

-But that is only thing I find out when I like to arrange multiple pages for Fable - Elmish application (ref: Safe - Book Store) and here also I tried the same thing.
+But that is the only thing I found out when I like to arrange multiple pages for Fable - Elmish applications (ref: Safe - Book Store), and here I also tried the same thing.
 So, if there is any better way to do it for web and EXF, I am all ears for suggestions.

 Personal Take

 EXF is good.
-Like seriously a good step in right direction.
-But I guess it can and should learn few tips and tricks from other platform like Flutter (way good reload and faster development cycle), Ionic (latest one) / Cordova (It is web and everything just works).
-I know that comparison is not possible but tooling can surely be improved.
-I don’t know about Xamarin Forms but I surely can give another try to EXF for large application given improved tooling in near future.
+Like seriously, a good step in the right direction.
+But I guess it can and should learn a few tips and tricks from other platforms like Flutter (way better reload and faster development cycle), Ionic (latest one) / Cordova (it is web and everything just works).
+I know that comparison is not possible, but tooling can surely be improved.
+I don't know about Xamarin Forms, but I surely can give EXF another try for large applications given improved tooling in the near future.